What Are The 3 Key Economic Questions? Simply Explained

 If you think these questions are just academic, think again.
 The answers dictate everything you see on the street:

 When a government gets any of these wrong, the fallout is real.
-Look at the 2008 housing crisis: the “what” (massive mortgage lending) and the “how” (loose underwriting standards) combined with a distribution that left many homeowners underwater.
-Think about it: the result?
+But look at the 2008 housing crisis: the “what” (massive mortgage lending) and the “how” (loose underwriting standards) combined with a distribution that left many homeowners underwater.
+The result?
 A global recession that still echoes today.

 On the flip side, getting them right can lift whole nations out of poverty.
 South Korea’s post‑war miracle hinged on a clear answer to “what to produce” (electronics, shipbuilding), “how” (export‑oriented, high‑skill labor), and “for whom” (initially a narrow elite, later broader middle class).